canonical/vanilla-framework/templates/docs/patterns/breadcrumbs.md

   - [2.4.4: Link Purpose in Context](https://www.w3.org/TR/WCAG21/#link-purpose-in-context)
   - [3.2.3: Consistent Navigation](https://www.w3.org/TR/WCAG21/#consistent-navigation)

-## Deprecated markup

-<span class="p-label--deprecated">Deprecated</span>

-The breadcrumb markup has been updated for accessibility reasons.
-Support for the <a href="/docs/examples/patterns/breadcrumbs-deprecated/">old markup</a> may be removed in future versions.

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.